So today, September 14th, is, well, the 31st day America's Americans held hostage behind enemy lines.

 He's done nothing right.

-And if you ask anyone who is supporting Newsom, what does he accomplish?
+And if you ask anyone who is supporting Newsom, what has he accomplished, they can't name anything.

 The state is horribly run, poorly run, but it's controlled by the Democrats.